MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 > -   NTLM over RPC
 > -   NetBIOS

-## Azure ATP Console
+## Azure ATP workspace portal
-Access to the Azure ATP Console is via a browser, supporting the  browsers and settings:
+Access to the Azure ATP workspace portal is via a browser, supporting the  browsers and settings:

 -   Internet Explorer version 10 and above